mozilla/overscripted/README.md

 ### Glossary

 - TLD means Top-level Domain.
 You can read up more about it [here.](https://en.wikipedia.org/wiki/Top-level_domain)
+- [User Agent](https://en.wikipedia.org/wiki/User_agent) (UA), is a string that helps identify which browser is being used, what version, and on which operating system.
 - [Web Crawler](https://en.wikipedia.org/wiki/Web_crawler)- It is a program or automated script which browses the World Wide   Web in a methodical, automated manner.

 ### Resources